holon-platform/holon-examples/jax-rs/swagger/README.md

 * Use the `@ApiPropertySetModel` annotation to declare a _property set_ as a named Swagger __model__ bound to `PropertyBox` type API operations requests and responses
 * Use the Holon JAX-RS Swagger integrations for __Spring Boot__ to automatically setup and configure a Swagger API listing endpoint.

-## Example Data model

-This example uses the [Examples shared data model](https://github.com/holon-platform/holon-examples/tree/master/model) artifact.

 ## Example structure

-This JAX-RS server implements a simple __RESTful__ API to provide the `MProduct` data model _entity_ management, backed by an in-memory store, using _Jersey_ as JAX-RS implementation and _Tomcat_ as servlet container.
+This JAX-RS server implements a simple __RESTful__ API to provide the `Product` data model _entity_ management, backed by an in-memory store, using _Jersey_ as JAX-RS implementation and _Tomcat_ as servlet container.

 The server API uses the `PropertyBox` class as data container and __JSON__ as data exchange format, leveraging on the [Holon platform JSON module](https://github.com/holon-platform/holon-json) _Jackson_ JAX-RS support.

 The [ProductEndpoint](src/main/java/com/holonplatform/example/jaxrs/swagger/ProductEndpoint.java) class represents the API endpoint and provides operations to get a product, get all products and create/update/delete a product.
 It is declared as a singleton __Spring bean__ through the `@Component` annotation and it is auto-configured as JAX-RS resource by the Holon platform auto configuration facilities.

+A **JDBC Datastore** is auto-configured and used for product entity data manipulation and persistence.

 Some Swagger annotations are used to provide API operations description (`@ApiOperation`) and response details (`@ApiResponses`).